words Alexa Wang

 The first thing comes first, which is your medical treatment.
 If you have been through any type of injury, you need to immediately go see a doctor and seek medical treatment.
 Go to the nearest hospital and ask for medical treatment, indicating an emergency.

 Now, after being examined you can ask the doctor about your damage impact.
 No one better than him can explain how serious your injuries are, or non-serious depending upon the situation.
 This will help you to make up your mind whether you want to press charges or not.
+People from Pinellas County also like to reach out to their Clearwater personal injury attorney for added consultation.
+They know whether or not you should file a lawsuit because they have experience and knowledge in this field.

 Step 2: Consulting a Lawyer